ZoeZhouMHC/Tools_Project/README.md

-## Squirrel Sighting Tracker
+# Squirrel Sighting Tracker

-Specific Requirements for Homework Submission:
+## Specific Requirements for Homework Submission:
 Group: Project Group 50
 Section: section 1
 UNIs: [sq2221, yz3680]

-General Information:
+## General Information:
 The general features that have been included in this tracker are:

-Map that shows the position of each unique squirrel included in the data set Administration management commands that allow importation and exportation of csv file Website feature that allows editing certain aspects of specific choice of squirrel Website feature that allows adding in new sample data for squirrels with related features Website feature that shows statistics for five different aspects in the dataset
+1/Map that shows the position of each unique squirrel included in the data set 2/Administration management commands that allow importation and exportation of csv file 3/Website feature that allows editing certain aspects of specific choice of squirrel 4/Website feature that allows adding in new sample data for squirrels with related features 5/Website feature that shows statistics for five different aspects in the dataset

-Sourcer code:
+## Sourcer code:
 https://github.com/ZoeZhouMHC/Tools_Project

-Application Instruction:
+## Application Instruction:
 This should not be limited to the data that has been currently imported, but could be generalized to more data(however with similar formats) if you want.
 From viewing the map and being able to see/update/edit features of each squirrel, you could get a pretty clear insight about this cute little creature specifically around the New York Central Park area.

-Attribution:
+## Attribution:
 The references for sample codes, html templates and the initial squirrel census data, etc. are attached below:
 Map Html Template by Professor Logston https://gist.github.com/logston/0b6f2cbb928a386decd63fd616d084dd/revisions The Squirrel Census CSV File https://data.cityofnewyork.us/api/views/vfnx-vebw/rows.csv